Samarth-3910/Emotion-Detection/README.md

     *   **True: Surprise, Predicted: Angry:** This is less common but can occur.
 A strong, sudden intake of breath or a wide-open mouth in surprise might be misread as an aggressive, open-mouthed angry expression, especially if accompanying eyebrow movements are ambiguous.
         *   ![Misclassified Surprise as Angry](assets/surprise_angry.png)

-## 🔮 Future Enhancements (Always Room to Grow!)

-While the current model is robust, here are areas for future exploration:

-*   **More Advanced Architectures:** Experiment with even larger Vision Transformers (e.g., ViT-L, ViT-H) or newer, powerful architectures like ConvNeXt for potentially higher accuracy, if computational resources permit.
-*   **Dataset Expansion/Refinement:** Incorporate more diverse emotion datasets or perform sophisticated data cleaning and re-labeling to further reduce label noise and improve consistency.
-*   **Ensemble Methods:** Combine predictions from multiple trained models (e.g., different architectures or trained with different random seeds) to potentially achieve marginal accuracy gains.
-*   **Quantization/Optimization:** For deployment on edge devices, explore model quantization or pruning to reduce model size and inference time without significant accuracy loss.
-*   **Emotion Intensity:** Move beyond discrete emotion labels to predict the intensity of an emotion (e.g., slightly happy, very happy).

 ## 👏 Credits & Acknowledgements